 Tick Myth #2: Cold weather kills ticks.

-Ticks don’t die just because the weather gets cold, not even in Northern states.
-Some ticks become dormant, others burrow in leaves on the ground, some move indoors and others find animals on which to spend the winter.
+Ticks don’t die just because the weather gets cold, not even in the Northern states.
+Some ticks become dormant, and others burrow in leaves on the ground.
+Some move indoors, and others find animals on which to spend the winter.
 Snow cover actually insulates dormant ticks from cold temperatures.

 Tick Myth #3: Cats don’t have tick problems because they groom themselves.

 Cats do pick up ticks, especially outdoor cats that spend time “hunting” in grassy areas and spend time resting under shrubbery.
 Although a cat’s tongue is rough, it may not remove all ticks while grooming.
 Many ticks produce a sticky substance that helps them stay attached to your pet.
 Often times ticks will attach themselves to areas where your cat cannot reach, such as her face or ears.

 Tick Myth #4: Ticks transmit disease as soon as they bite your pet.